ragAgar/chat_using_NN/README.md

-# Chat app with Sequence to Sequence model
+# Flask Chat app with Sequence to Sequence model

 ## About this repositry